-AnQiCMS, as an efficient content management system built with Go language, is known for its lightweight and high performance in command line deployment environments.The characteristics of the Go language make AnQiCMS typically compiled into an independent binary file, which simplifies deployment but also means that we need to clearly understand how to manage its lifecycle.Especially when we need to stop the service, how to ensure that all related background processes have completely exited to avoid resource occupation or potential service conflicts, is a critical step to ensure the stable operation of the system and prevent the occurrence of 'zombie processes'.
+AnQiCMS, as an efficient content management system built based on the Go language, is renowned for its lightweight and high-performance in command-line deployment environments.The characteristics of the Go language make AnQiCMS typically compiled into a standalone binary file, which simplifies deployment, but it also means that we need to clearly understand how to manage its lifecycle.Especially when we need to stop the service, how to ensure that all related background processes have completely exited, avoiding resource occupation or potential service conflicts, is a critical step to ensure the stable operation of the system and avoid the appearance of 'zombie processes'.

-In Linux and other operating systems, a Go application typically appears as a single main process.This process carries all the core functions of AnQiCMS, including web services, database connection pool, background task scheduling, and so on.start.shScript, the executable file of AnQiCMS (usually namedanqicms) will benohupCommand runs in the background.
+In Linux and other operating systems, a Go application usually appears as a single main process.This process carries all the core functions of AnQiCMS, including web services, database connection pool, background task scheduling, and so on.When we start the service according to the AnQiCMS command line deployment tutorial, for example, by executingstart.shScript, the executable file of AnQiCMS (usually namedanqicmsWould benohupThe command is run in the background.
 This means that even if we close the SSH terminal session, the AnQiCMS service will continue to provide.

-Therefore, when we decide to stop the AnQiCMS service, our main goal is to ensure that this main process is terminated safely and thoroughly.Although Go language's own concurrency model (Goroutine) runs efficiently within a single process and usually does not produce independent subprocesses, in some extreme cases, such as program crashes or configuration issues, unexpected resource usage may occur.
+Therefore, when we decide to stop the AnQiCMS service, our main goal is to ensure that this main process is terminated safely and completely.Although the Go language's own concurrency model (Goroutine) runs efficiently within a single process and usually does not generate independent subprocesses, in some extreme cases, such as program crashes or configuration issues, unexpected resource usage may occur.

 The official way to stop the AnQiCMS service:stop.shscript

 The developers of AnQiCMS have prepared a convenient service management script for us,stop.shThis is used to stop the service.
-The core logic of this script is typically to find the process namedanqicmsand then send itkill -9a signal to force termination.
+The core logic of this script is usually to find the process namedanqicmsand then sendkill -9a signal to force termination.

 For example,stop.shThe simplified logic of the script may look like this: